anujshrivastav594/Reunion_task/README.md

 # step 3: open the terminal and run the command "npm install"

-# step 4: run wnd command in terminal "npm run dev"
+# step 4: run the command in terminal "npm run dev"

 # site is hosted on free online platform "render"